Multi Senior Dog Households

 About the Webinar: Dr. Mary Gardner shares her personal experience of creating bucket lists for her senior pets.
 Not only do these lists allow your furry companions to enjoy some of their favorite things one last time, but they also can help family members with anticipatory grief to create new memories with their pets that will be cherished forever.

 About the Presenter: Dr. Mary Gardner has a special place in her heart for the skinny, wobbly, grey-muzzled pets.
-Passionate about geriatric care, she is a veterinarian and co-founder of Lap of Love Veterinary Hospice, a nationwide practice whose 300+ veterinarians provide in-home hospice, euthanasia and end-of-life care.
-She has published many books but most notable are two books for pet owners dedicated to the practical care of geriatric dogs and cats “It’s Never Long Enough: A practical guide for caring for your geriatric dog” and “Nine Lives are Not Enough: A practical guide for caring for your geriatric cat”.
+Passionate about geriatric care, she is a veterinarian and co-founder of Lap of Love Veterinary Hospice, a nationwide practice whose 200+ veterinarians provide in-home hospice, euthanasia and end-of-life care.

 Registration is free, but space is limited.
 Closed Captioning is available.